sayedali1/printf/README.md

 * We used the man pages as a refrence on how our printf should work
 * This influenced the design of our code
 * Project contains several files for different functions
-* Functions are organized and called through a struct
+* Functions are organized and called through a struct array